+The courses seem to have numerous activities, but it is not clear that there is a balance between theoretical and practical assignments.
 Interaction between students is planned though the courses and students confirmed it.
 There is also an individualised approach in all the programmes.
 Students stressed the availability of academic staff support and also of other services.

-- The university's infrastructure is fit for purpose. - The space, facilities and coordination staff of the Center for Therapy, Training and Research (KESY) are a great resource for trainees.
-The centre works as a practice HUB for school psychology trainees both in their initial training and during their placements in schools and community services. - The library has extensive e-learning resources available for all programmes, and also it has agreements with different libraries across the country and Greece for access to resources not available in the university library. - Students in this programme, being a smaller group (not more than 15 and in the latest cohort only 8) are given substantial individual support in all courses and particularly during their practicum.
+- The university's infrastructure is fit for purpose. - The Distance Learning Unit provides student and academic staff with adequate support. - The library has extensive e-learning resources available for all programmes, and also it has agreements with different libraries across the country and in Greece for access to resources not available in the library. - Student support during the programme through the services and facilities and specially from the academic staff.